-Where’s The Coldest Part of a Refrigerator?
-It Depends!
+The Coldest Part of a Refrigerator: Answers For Every Fridge

 Own a fridge?
 Sure.
 Know how to get the best out of your fridge’s coldest spots?
 Maybe you’re not so sure.
 Appliance Analysts is here to help you figure this one out.

-We’ll be providing you with a handy table for food storage later on in this article, but first let’s look at the 2 most common types of fridges and find out where their coldest spots are.
+We’ll be providing you with a handy table for food storage later on in this article, but first let’s look at the 2 most common types of fridges in more detail.

 Coldest Spot of a French Door Fridge

 A French Door Fridge has two fridge doors that open outwards towards you, like a French window.
 The freezer compartment (often pull – out) is at the bottom.
 So, your fridge compartments are at the top, and your freezer area is at the bottom.